-Description: Body has broad dark brown bands (lighter towards the center) and narrow light brown bands separated by irregular white lines.
+Description: Body coloration ranges from brown to black, separated into wide bands by very narrow, irregular white lines.
 Two bold white lines are present on each side of the head that extend backwards from the tip of the snout, one of which continues through the eye to the side of the neck, whereas the other continues along the upper edge of the mouth to the side of the neck.
 Reaches a total length of 41⁄2 feet.

-Habits: Uncommon, it is typically found near damp sites (e.g., creeks, wetlands) in northeastern Orange Walk and western Corozal districts only.
+Habits: Uncommon, it is typically found near damp sites (e.g., creeks, wetlands) in otherwise drier areas in the southern and central parts of the country.
 When approached, it will typically remain still to try to avoid further detection.
 If disturbed further, it will coil its body, and rapidly shake its tail.
 However, it will not bite unless cornered or handled.
 Nonetheless, due to its large size and venom capacity, a bite may be serious and life-threatening.